Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

 \subsubsection{Global Structure-Aware Hyperedge-to-Node Level Attention.}

-In a hypergraph, each node may belong to multiple numbers of hyperedges.
-However, the importance of hyperedges for a node may not be the same.
-That is why we need a self-attention mechanism to highlight the crucial hyperedges that a given node belongs to.
-Moreover, employing vanilla self-attention as defined in Equation \ref{eq2} will only capture the importance of hyperedges from a semantic point of view, ignoring structural importance.
-To address this issue, we dive into the structural properties of hyperedges, and we also construct a community subgraph from each hyperedge and calculate the structural importance of the community (hyperedge) for each node.
+In hypergraphs, a node can be part of several hyperedges, yet not all hyperedges hold equal significance for a node.
+This necessitates an attention mechanism to emphasize the key hyperedges associated with a specific node.
+Moreover, employing vanilla attention as defined in Equation \ref{eq2} will only capture the importance of hyperedges from a semantic point of view, ignoring structural importance.
+To address this issue, we dive into the structural properties of hyperedges, and the corresponding subgraphs and calculate the structural importance of the subgraphs (hyperedges) for each node.

-After getting the structural importance of hyperedges, we combine them with the attention map of the hyperedge-to-node level attention network as a structure inductive bias.
+After determining the structural importance of hyperedges, we combine them with the attention map of the hyperedge-to-node level attention network as a structure inductive bias.
 With the modified attention mechanism, the $l$-th layer representation $p_{i}^l$ of node $v_i$ is defined as

-where $\alpha$ is a nonlinear activation function, $W_4$ is a trainable weight matrix, $E_i$ is the set of hyperedges connected to node $v_i$, and $Y_{ij}$ is the attention coefficient of hyperedge $e_j$ on node $v_{i}$.
-The attention coefficient is defined as
+where $\alpha$ is a nonlinear activation function, $W_4$ is a trainable weight matrix, $E_i$ is the set of hyperedges connected to node $v_i$, and $\Lambda_{ij}$ is the attention coefficient of hyperedge $e_j$ on node $v_{i}$.